aitgcodes/litesoph-wiki/source/devel/job_submission_monitoring.rst

 Features
 ========

-1. Job Submission module supports queue(qsub, sbatch etc) as well as non-queue(bash) based job submission on remote machine through password and passwordless approach.
+1. Job Submission module supports queue (qsub, sbatch etc) as well as non-queue (bash) based job submission on remote machine through password and passwordless approach.
 Passwordless approach is generally used to avoid typing password repeatively for every job submission.
 It can also help to bypass captcha based login authentication.
 See :doc:`/./FAQs/pwless-ssh`

 2. Monitoring and File Management modules handles the job of tracking the status as well as terminating the  running job on remote machine.
 File Management module handles the downloading of all files as well as selective transfer the files from remote to local machine via different transfer methods (direct transfer along with compression and split transfer).

 Functionalities
 ================

-1. Function to submit job at local as well as remote machine
+1. Function to submit a job at local as well as remote machine

 2. Function to check the running status of job submitted at local machine as well as remote machine